globocom/secDevLabs/owasp-top10-2017-apps/a1/copy-n-paste/README.md

 ## Secure this app

-How could you now migitate this vulnerability?
+How could you now mitigate this vulnerability?
 After your code modification, an attacker should not be able to:

 * Run SQL queries in the database.